-- Development should be designed to avoid and incorporate buffers around the most sensitive parts of the designated sites and consider measures to reduce recreational pressures, such as via the provision of Suitable Alternative Natural Green Space to facilitate on-site recreation. - Development should be encouraged to incorporate green infrastructure within the allocated site in order to support the creation of new habitats and species and wider habitat connectivity. - The draft Policy ST36: Biodiversity and Geodiversity promotes protection and enhancement of biodiversity assets, including designations, habitats and species, and is likely to go a long way to mitigating the identified effects.
+- Development should be designed to avoid and incorporate buffers around the most sensitive parts of the designated sites and consider measures to reduce recreational pressures, such as via the provision of Suitable Alternative Natural Green Space to facilitate on-site recreation. - Development should be encouraged to incorporate green infrastructure within the allocated site in order to support the creation of new habitats and species and wider habitat connectivity. - The draft Policy ST42: Biodiversity and Geodiversity promotes protection and enhancement of biodiversity assets, including designations, habitats and species, and is likely to go a long way to mitigating the identified effects. - The effects on the ppSPA will be considered further through the HRA.

-- Loss of greenfield land cannot be avoided without relocating the proposed development.
-Development should reuse building materials and provide adequate green open space provision within the site. - The draft Policy ST1: Bassetlaw's Spatial Strategy may go some way to help minimise negative effects, as it promotes the re-use of previously developed land and minimising the use of the most versatile Grade 1-3a agricultural land.
+• Loss of greenfield land cannot be avoided without relocating the proposed development.
+Development should reuse building materials and provide adequate green open space provision within the site.